NLnetLabs/unbound-manual/source/use-cases/local-stub.rst

 Package manager
 ^^^^^^^^^^^^^^^

-To make Unbound persistant between restarts, we need to add it to the systemd service manager, for which we'll need a service file.
+To make Unbound persistent between restarts, we need to add it to the systemd service manager, for which we'll need a service file.
 If you installed Unbound via the package manager, this service file is already created for you and the only thing that is missing, is it executing our own configuration file.